shubham1144/Level3Task/README.md

 sudo nginx
 ```

-# Step 6: the client content can be accessed at 'http://localhost:8080/'.
+# Step 6: the client content can be accessed at 'http://localhost:8080/'.let the 'spawnclient' at level 1 task run for around 5 minutes before hitting the APi's from browser ,so that more relevant results are fetched.